The Astrology of Addiction

 Da Vinci Overview

 Leonardo’s quintile and bi-quintile aspects reveal a rare blend of artistic mastery, scientific innovation, and visionary thinkingThese aspects activated his hidden genius, allowing him to create some of the most influential works in history.
-His chart shows that true brilliance comes from integrating multiple disciplines—art, science, and spirituality—into aharmonious, visionary whole.
+His chart shows that true brilliance comes from integrating multiple disciplines, like art, science, and spirituality, into aharmonious, visionary whole.

 Mozart’s Quintiles